KholaShams/Excel-Case-Study_02/README.md

      - Cross-referenced calculated columns (`CTR`, `CPC`) with raw data to verify accuracy.
      - Ensured that all columns had consistent data types and no missing values.
    - **Outcome:** All calculated metrics were validated, and the dataset was consistent across all columns.

 ---
-Thanks for sharing your pivot tables.
-Now, let's modify the "Pivot Tables and Key Insights" section of your report to reflect this data.

----